Bengreen/rusty-microservice/README.md

  * [x] Web service with metrics and logs
  * [x] Benchmark to see/view performance of uService
  * [ ] Kafka support behind a feature control
- * [ ] Correctly implement logging so that exec provides the logging implementation and the library references it: https://github.com/rust-lang/log/issues/421
+ * [x] Correctly implement logging so that exec provides the logging implementation and the library references it: https://github.com/rust-lang/log/issues/421
+ * [ ] Benchmark difference between function called directly and via ffi callback

 # Details Docs/Planning